 Specific sprint training on the pitch

-A good warm-up is particularly important for speed training; without this, the risk of injury is extremely high.
-During the explosive starts during speed training, you can easily get a strain if your muscles are not already warm.
-Therefore, a good warm-up is on the agenda at the beginning of every speed training session.
+A good warm-up is especially important for speed training; without it, the risk of injury is extremely high.
+During the explosive accelerations of speed training, you can easily pull a muscle if your muscles aren't already warmed up.
+Therefore, a good warm-up is essential at the beginning of every speed training session.

-Since speed cannot be improved when tired, it is extremely important to have long enough breaks between exercises.
-The nervous system must have enough time to regain full readiness for action, and the muscle fibers must have enough time to fully replenish their ATP and creatine phosphate stores.
+Since speed cannot be improved in a fatigued state, sufficiently long rest periods between exercises are extremely important.
+The nervous system must have enough time to regain full readiness, as must the muscle fibers to fully replenish their ATP and creatine phosphate stores.

-It is also important that you internalize the movement sequences of the exercises well at the beginning and only then complete them under time pressure.
+It's also important to internalize the movement sequences of the exercises thoroughly at first and only then perform them under time pressure.
 Quality over quantity!
-If this is the case, it is important that you complete the exercises at maximum speed.
-This is where measuring yourself against a training partner is a good idea.
-This way you push each other to achieve top performances.
-If you don't have a training partner, you can also run against the clock and fight against your own best time.
-This makes training more fun and motivation greater.
+Once this is met, it's crucial that you complete the exercises at maximum speed.
+Competing with a training partner is a good way to do this.
+This way, you can push each other to achieve peak performance.
+If you don't have a training partner, you can also race against the clock and challenge your own personal best.
+This makes training more fun and increases motivation.

-To meet the football-specific requirements, exercises are recommended with:
+To address the football-specific requirements, exercises are recommended with:

 The following video presents exactly 5 exercises in this area:

-To further focus on the change of direction, the following exercises are recommended:
+To further focus on changes of direction, the following exercises are recommended:

-In strength and sprint training, muscle growth can play an important role in addition to optimizing the interaction of muscle fibers.
-The following nutritional considerations must be taken into account: To build muscle for sprinting, you should eat more than you burn (a calorie surplus of around 300 calories is enough) so that your body can use the excess energy to build the necessary muscles.
-If this is not the case, you are wasting potential.
+In strength and sprint training, in addition to optimizing the interaction of muscle fibers, muscle growth can also play an important role.
+The following nutritional considerations must be taken into account: To build muscle for sprinting, you should eat more than you burn (a calorie surplus of approximately 300 calories is sufficient) so that your body can use the excess energy to build the necessary muscle.
+If this isn't the case, you're wasting potential.

-In addition, it can be useful to take creatine as a dietary supplement.
-The additional intake of Creatine360 has a positive effect on explosive power performance during short, maximum strength efforts, such as a sprint during a game.
+Additionally, it may be beneficial to take creatine as a dietary supplement.
+Supplementing with Creatine360 has a positive effect on explosive strength performance during short, maximal effort, such as a sprint during a game.

-If you want to learn all the basics about nutrition for footballers, watch the following video or take a look at the 360Football Nutrition Guide :
+If you want to learn all the basics about football nutrition, watch the following video or take a look at the 360Football Nutrition Guide :

 Test results of a U13 team

-Over the course of six weeks, we conducted 10 training sessions, each lasting 20-30 minutes (a total of 4.2 hours of training time).
-To keep things simple, we focused on a few exercises with the running ladder, various sprint variations and a short core strength training session.
-We then measured the 10m and 30m times of nine players before and after the training program.
+Over a period of six weeks, we conducted 10 training sessions, each lasting 20-30 minutes (a total of 4.2 hours of training time).
+For simplicity, we focused on a few ladder exercises, various sprint variations, and a short core strength workout.
+We then measured the 10m and 30m dash times of nine players before and after the training program.

 On average, the nine players improved their 10m sprint time by 0.04 seconds or 1.89%.